stack-community/documents/src/getting_started/hello_world.md

 # Hello, World!

 To write program that display string "Hello, world!" is traditional learning way first time touch new language.
-Let's write Hello, world! program in the Stack!.
+Let's write the program in the Stack!

 enter command `stack` on the your shell to start up the REPL of Stack.
 If REPL is started, enter below code on the REPL and push enter-key twice.